Medical

 • Treatment prices

-Endocrine infertility
+Endocrine Infertility

 Endocrine infertility – a complex of hormonal disorders leading to irregular ovulation or its absence in women and impaired sperm quality in men.
-It can be based on disorders of the thyroid gland, gonads, hypothalamic-pituitary regulation.
+It can be based on disorders of the thyroid gland, gonads, and hypothalamic-pituitary regulation.
 Normalization of impaired functions leads to the onset of pregnancy in 70-80% of cases of endocrine infertility.
-In other cases, at present, elimination of endocrine infertility by the method of IVF is considered promising.
+In other cases, at present, the elimination of endocrine infertility by the method of IVF is considered promising.
 In every third infertile woman, the cause of infertility lies in the pathology of the endocrine system.

 Adrenal hyperandrogenism often develops as a result of hyperplasia of the adrenal cortex with secondary involvement of the ovaries (secondary polycystic ovary).